 - Start by sauteeing the garlic and onions together in a large pan on medium heat, stirring for about 3-5 minutes until golden.
 Add in potatoes, season with salt and pepper and sautee until softened, about 5-7 minutes, before adding in the remainder of the vegetables.

-- While your vegetables are cooking, in a blender or food processor, whizz together the tofu, chickpeas, non-dairy milk, nutritional yeast, turmeric, and seasonings to create your "eggy" base.
+- While your vegetables are cooking, in a blender or food processor, whizz together the tofu, tahini, chickpeas, non-dairy milk, nutritional yeast, turmeric, and seasonings to create your "eggy" base.
 It should be fairly thick and have the consistency of a light pudding.
 Feel free to taste test for seasonings and adjust as needed.

 - Once the rest of the vegetables have started to soften, fold in the tofu base and stir through ensuring all vegetables are well coated.
 Stir in the chopped parsley at this point, then give your pan a good shake to even it out.
 Allow to set for 5 minutes or so on a very low flame before transferring to the oven to cook for another 15-20 minutes or until golden and the edges start to come away from the pan.